1 Anglo French Law

 23.4 We do not receive inducement or any other form of payment from brokers, agent or financial providers.
 All our advice is entirely independent.

 In the unfortunate event that a dispute arises between you and us concerning the manner in which we have handled a matter for you then you agree that you will attempt to settle that dispute in accordance with the CEDR Model Mediation Procedure.
 Unless otherwise agreed between us, the mediator will be nominated by CEDR.
-You agree that you will not commence any Court proceedings in relation to any dispute arising out of or in connection with this agreement until you have attempted to settle the dispute by mediation and either the mediation has terminated or we have failed to participate in the mediation, provided that your right to issue proceedings is not prejudiced by a delay.
+You agree that you will not refer to third parties publish subjective opinions in any publication and or the internet on any platform whatsoever you agree to refrain from any litigious action including the issuing of solicitors letters and or issuing Court proceedings in relation to any dispute arising out of or in connection with this agreement until you have attempted to settle the dispute with us directly then, as the case may be , by mediation and then if only if either the mediation has terminated or we have failed to participate in the mediation, you can pursue your right to issue proceedings which have not been prejudiced by a delay.

 If any part of these Terms are found by any Court or authority of competent jurisdiction to be illegal, invalid or unenforceable then that provision shall, to the extent required, be severed and shall be ineffective but without affecting any other provisions of these Terms which shall remain in full force and effect.